Facebook must adhere to German Holocaust denial laws, says Berlin

 A Facebook spokesman in Germany referred Reuters to Zuckerberg's later statement which clarified his comments, saying he didn't intend to defend the intent of people who deny the Holocaust.

-Online anti-Semitism has become a "worrying phenomenon" in Germany, a study by the Technical University in Berlin, which analyzed more than 300,000 entries from Facebook and other online forums, showed earlier this month.
+Online anti-Semitism has become a "worrying phenomenon" in Germany, a study by the Technical University in Berlin, which analysed more than 300,000 entries from Facebook and other online forums, showed earlier this month.

 The proportion of anti-Semitic content in German social media rose from 7.5 percent in 2007 to more than 30 percent in 2017, the study showed.